+The Access Provider will, subject to compliance by the Access Seeker with the terms of the Agreement, provide the Service(s) to the Access Seeker upon request by that Access Seeker through a Service Order.

-If, in accordance with Schedule 2 – (Notification and Acceptance of Service Request, and New Service Request as appropriate) of the Reference Offer, a Service Request for a specified Service has been submitted by an Access Seeker authorised to make such a Service Request and has been accepted by the Access Provider, the Access Provider shall supply the requested Service:
+If, in accordance with Schedule 2.1 – (Notification and Acceptance of Service Order) of the Reference Offer, a Service Order for a specific Service has been, after the Agreement Effective Date, submitted by an Access Seeker authorised to make such a Service Order and has been accepted by the Access Provider, the Access Provider shall supply the requested Service:

-at the Charges specified in Schedule 3 – (Pricing) of the Reference Offer or as otherwise approved by the Authority;
+at the Charges specified in Schedule 3 – (Pricing) and Schedule 6 (Service descriptions) of the Reference Offer or as otherwise approved by the Authority;

-in accordance with the Supply Terms set out in Schedule 9 – (Supply Terms) of the Reference Offer.
+in accordance with the terms of the Reference Offer.

-The Access Provider shall not provide, nor shall it enter into an agreement to provide, services outside the scope of Schedule 6 - (Service Descriptions) of the Reference Offer, without the prior written approval of the Authority.
+The Access Provider shall not be obliged to provide, nor shall it enter into an agreement to provide, any services outside of the scope of Schedule 6 - (Service Descriptions) with the exception of a New Service to be offered by the Access Provider following completion a New Service Order Process as described in Annex 1 to the Main Body.

 The timetable for the Access Provider to comply with processing orders and provisioning of Services shall be in accordance with Schedule 7 – (Service Levels Schedule) of the Reference Offer.

-VARIATION OF THE REFERENCE OFFER
+AMENDMENTS AND VARIATIONS TO THE REFERENCE OFFER

-The Access Provider (on first obtaining any approval from the Authority as required by the SE License), and subject to the terms of section 5.2 of the SE License, may amend or vary the Reference Offer, including:
+The Access Provider (following consultation with the industry as per the applicable consultation procedures issued by the Authority and on first obtaining any approval from the Authority as required by the BNET License), and subject to the terms of section 5.2 of the BNET License, and as outlined in Annex-1 may amend or vary the Reference Offer, including:

-offering any New Service and any amendment or variation to the Reference Offer arising from the New Service, in accordance with clause 6; or
+offering any New Service and any amendment or variation to the Reference Offer arising from the New Service, in accordance with Annex 1 to this Main Body; or

+other amendments, modifications or other alteration to the existing Service or the associated terms or conditions for its provisioning based on regular reviews of the Reference Offer; or

-cancelling any Service and any terms or conditions, and any amendment or variation to the Reference Offer arising from the cancellation of that Service.
+withdrawing or discontinuing supply of any Service and removing the corresponding provisions from the Reference Offer as a result of such withdrawal.

-STRUCTURE OF AGREEMENTS

-The Access Provider agrees to provide and the Access Seeker agrees to procure the supply of Services in accordance with, and incorporating the following documents, whether physically assembled as a single document or not:

-Schedule 9 – The Supply Terms;
+DEFINITIONS AND INTERPRETATION

+In this Reference Offer, a term or expression starting with a capital letter has the meaning given to that term or expression in Schedule 8 (Dictionary).
+There might be specific terms defined in the other Schedules which are specific to it.

-The relevant Service Descriptions set out in Schedule 6 (Service Descriptions) of the Reference Offer;
+The rules of interpretation that apply to this Reference Offer are set out in Schedule 8 (Dictionary).

-Schedule 2: Notification and Acceptance of Service Request, and New Service Request;

-Schedule 3: Pricing;

-Schedule 4: Billing;

-Schedule 5: Forecasting;

-Schedule 7: Service Levels Schedule;

-Schedule 8: Dictionary; and

-Joint Working Manual (once developed by the Access Provider in conjunction with Licensed Operators, taking utmost account of any instructions from the Equivalence Compliance and Technical Committee (“ECTC”), in accordance with the terms and timelines in the Reference Offer Order).

-ADDING NEW SERVICES TO THE REFERENCE OFFER
+ANNEX 1

+NEW SERVICES ORDER AND NEW SERVICE ORDER PROCESS